zieben46/cmvcrud/app_test/dbadminkit_interactions/acceptance_testing_dbadmitkit.md

 - **Test WHAT, Not HOW**: Verify outcomes (e.g., “data is synced”) without checking internals (e.g., Spark execution details).

 ---
 ## Example Acceptance Test Scenarios

+### Scenario 1: Create records in `employees` Table on Postgres
+- **Description**: A data engineer creates records in the `employees` table in a Postgres test environment and verifies the data exists.
+- **Test Case**: "Should create a record in a Postgres `employees` table with dbadminkit script."

-### Scenario 1: Sync `employees` Table from Postgres to Databricks
+### Scenario 2: Sync `employees` Table from Postgres to Databricks
 - **Description**: A data engineer syncs the `employees` table from Postgres to Databricks in a test environment and verifies the data matches.
 - **Test Case**: "Should sync the `employees` table from Postgres to Databricks with dbadminkit script."

-### Scenario 2: Bulk Transfer from Databricks to Postgres
-- **Description**: A data engineer performs a bulk transfer of the `customers` table from Databricks to Postgres and verifies the row count.
-- **Test Case**: "Should bulk transfer the `customers` table from Databricks to Postgres with dbadminkit script."
+---

 ### 1. Test Case Layer (1/2)
 **File**: `tests/acceptance/test_crud.py`